drshooby/catastrophic/README.md

 The values for the nameserver update will be under the NS record:
 <img alt="Route 53 hosted zone section" style="width: 100%; max-width: 600px; height: auto; max-height: 700px;" src="images/route53.png">

-Lastly, Terraform will handle adding an additional record for the ALB once it's created so the app can be reached via a nice url.
+Lastly, Terraform will automatically create the required DNS records for ACM validation and the ALB after deployment, enabling the application to be accessed through a properly configured and secured domain.

 ## **Network and Security Deep Dive**